Linguapress.com home

 Babbage, who was born in London in 1791, was a great mathematical genius.
 He was a natural inventor, and invented all sorts of new products.

 When he finished school, he went to study mathematics at Cambridge University.
-There, while Professor of Mathematics in this illustrious university, he designed his "first difference engine".
+Later, he got a job teaching at the university ; and while Professor of Mathematics in this illustrious university, he designed his "first difference engine".
 This was, basically, a hand-operated mechanical calculator.

 He took nine years to build a part of the machine.
 This machine, which is in the London Science Museum, can make complex mathematical calculations.
 It is a basic mechanical computer.